grammyjs/website/site/docs/plugins/menu.md

 You cannot create or change your menus during message handling.
 All menus must be fully created and registered before your bot starts.
 This means that you cannot do `new Menu('id')` in a handler of your bot.
+You cannot call `menu.text` or the like in a handler of your bot.

 Adding new menus while your bot is running would cause a memory leak.
 Your bot would slow down more and more, and eventually crash.